Radio plays

 Content:

-How does one live, how does one feel as a Kanake in Germany?
-For decades, the term "Kanake" was used to indicate the social position of Turks living here.
-Now the children of immigrants have adopted the pejorative label for themselves and neutralised its connotation.
-"Kanake", a name young second and third generation Turks use with proud defiance.
-Zaimoglu has literarily adapted the wild and radically authentic confessions of young men of Turkish descent.
-Their "Kanak Sprak", a mixture of native dialects and street German, blends with all its harshness and poetry to create a shrill, anarchic canon from the fringes of society.
+How do you live, how do you feel as a Kanake in Germany?
+For decades, the term "Kanake" was used to describe the social status of Turks living here.
+Now the children of immigrants have adopted the derogatory label for themselves and neutralised its connotations.
+"Kanake", a name that young Turks of the second and third generation use with proud defiance.
+Zaimoglu has adapted the wild and radically authentic confessions of young men of Turkish descent into literature.
+Their "Kanak Sprak", a mixture of native dialects and street German, blends with rigour and poetry into a shrill, anarchic canon from the margins of society.

-"kanake there, kanake there, wherever you go...as if you had a lump of cancer in the middle of your face and were entangled in such loops of air, whirled away by everyone and everything..."
+"kanake there, kanake there, wherever you go...
+As if you had a lump of crab in the middle of your face and were entangled in such loops of air, whirled away by everyone and everything..."

 Published by Der Audio Verlag DAV as a CD.